Written By Liz Oakes

-There are many quercetin benefits if you have the symptoms of gout or allergies, as this is a valuable antioxidant, that has many excellent properties for aiding good health.
+There are many quercetin benefits if you have the symptoms of gout or allergies.
+This is a valuable antioxidant that has many excellent properties for aiding good health.

 It is particularly abundant in citrus fruit, red apples, berries, leafy green vegetables, broccoli, tomatoes, onions, garlic, grapes and red wine.